DataWranglerPro/website/README.md

 - How do I know how many data files I have?
 	- If you have an Excel file, we count every tab as a data file.
 This is mainly to prevent people from sending me files with a very large number of tabs in one Excel file.
 A file with a .TXT or .CSV extension will count as one data file.

+## Reviews
+_I am not super great behind a computer but have always tried to do things myself to save money.
+When I can't figure things out,
+I've always just avoided them to avoid the annoyance of having to learn.
+Eventually you get to the point where you hire someone
+else to do something for you.
+That is when David Rojas came into my picture.
+I asked him to do a task for me that I wasn't 100%
+sure how to do, and even if I figured it out, it probably would have taken me 3-4 days to complete it.
+David took my excel task,
+and completely finished it in less than 10 minutes.
+It was totally worth my time and money spent!
+From now on I will always be
+calling David to get these tasks done for me.
+I would highly recommend him for his knowledgeable skills and quick task completions.
+Thank you so much!_ - **Mikaela R.**

 ---
 Thank you for considering Hedaro.com for your data cleaning needs.